ultraq/thymeleaf-testing-junit/README.md

 Installation
 ------------

 Minimum of Java 7 and a Thymeleaf 3.0 test environment required.
+For Thymeleaf 2.1, check out the 1.x releases.

 ### Standalone distribution
 Copy the JAR from [one of the release bundles](https://github.com/ultraq/thymeleaf-testing-junit/releases),